Dickinson-COMP-491-492/website/docs/syllabus.md

 #### Attendance

 The success of the Senior Seminar is in a large part up to you as its primary participants.
 Thus, attendance is required for every class period.
 Each *unexcused* absence will result in a 5% reduction of your final grade.
-Leaving the classroom with excessive frequency or for prolonged periods of time may also result in a grade reduction.
+Leaving the classroom with excessive frequency or for prolonged periods of time may also result in a grade reduction, following a discussion of the issue.

 Up to two absences may be excused with **reasonable advance notice** and **a valid reason**.
-Valid reasons include illness, job interviews with documentation, religious holidays, and emergencies.
-As much advance notice as is possible should be given.
-Absences without reasonable advance notice will very rarely be excused regardless of reason.
+Valid reasons *include* illness, job interviews with documentation, religious holidays, and emergencies.
+If you have another reason that you believe is valid please discuss it with the instructor who will make the determination if the absence is excused or not.
+Note that leaving early or returning late from breaks or weekends are priority decisions and will not be excused absences.
+As much advance notice as is possible should be given and documentation may be required depending upon the reasons and circumstances.
+Absences without reasonable advance notice or appropriate documentation when requested will not be excused regardless of reason.

 If advance notice is received and the absence is excused you will be required to complete an additional assignment to makeup for the missed experience.
 The instructor will provide the exact assignment and its due date when an absence is excused.